truecharts/website/src/content/docs/SCALE/migrations/cobia-dragonfish.md

 k3s kubectl delete storageClass openebs-zfspv-default
 ```

-Continue with the OpenEBS section of our TrueNAS SCALE Getting Started [guide](/scale/guides/getting-started#openebs-setup) and once complete, continue as below.
+Continue with the OpenEBS section of our TrueNAS SCALE Getting Started [guide](/scale/guides/getting-started#openebs-setup) and once complete, return here and continue as below.

 After installing the `OpenEBS` app from the above guide, run the following and you're done: